 Debts can be overwhelming and can leave you feeling like there’s nothing left to do.
 While declaring bankruptcy should never be your first solution to getting out of debt, it is a viable way to help you out financially if you’re in over your head.

 Before you decide that bankruptcy is the answer to your problems, make sure you understand the myths and misconceptions about filing for bankruptcy.

 Bankruptcy may be the answer to your problem, but before determining that, it is important that you make yourself aware of other alternatives.

-A federally Licensed Insolvency Trustee can help you to work on your money management skills or look at the possibility of a Consumer Proposal as an alternative, which will help manage any surplus obligations, repurchase assets like your house and ultimately be better for your credit rating.
+Consider contacting a federally Licensed Insolvency Trustee who can help you to work on your money management skills.
+Or look at the possibility of a Consumer Proposal as an alternative, which will help manage any surplus obligations, repurchase assets like your house and ultimately be better for your credit rating.

 Remember that bankruptcy is not your only option and may not be the best decision for your financial situation.

 While declaring bankruptcy will eliminate most of your debt, end phone calls from debt collectors and stop collection actions and garnishments, it will not solve all your problems if you don’t make changes to your financial habits.
 Many people find themselves back in the same situation many years after declaring bankruptcy.
 In fact, according to Bankruptcy Canada, approximately 10% of all bankruptcies are for individuals who have needed to file bankruptcy more than once.